Lcstyle/LazyBoneBLE/README.md

 5. if the device is currently connected and is in status Off, after exiting the home location geoFence the device will automatically be turned on.
 6. when entering the home geoFence, after 2 minutes (configurable) inside the home geoFence, the device will be auto-shutoff (auto-power off)
 7. WiFi Connection Manager turns on switch when WiFi network is disconnected, turns off Switch when WiFi Network Connects
-8. Settings can choose WiFi or GeoFence automatic switch management based on settings in General Settings
+8. Settings can choose WiFi or GeoFence automatic switch management based on settings in General Settings (or both)
+9. Future Feature includes ability to choose Hybrid (GeoFence + WiFi) intelligent connection management, here's how it is proopsed to work:
+When you leave the GeoFence, the WiFi connection manager will be enabled for auto-off, meaning next time you renter the geoFence, if WiFi reconnects, then the device will be disabled.
+The benefit is that WiFi connects/disconnects will be ignored if you do not exit the home geoFence location to prevent false triggering.